Charles Broadwick: Balloon drops

-Promotion of parachute use
+Promotion of parachuting

-Advances in and greater use of airplanes created new opportunities for parachute use, including saving people in disabled aircraft.
+Advances in, and greater use of airplanes created new opportunities for parachutes, including saving people in disabled aircraft.
 Charles and Tiny Broadwick moved to Southern California in 1911 to be near a nexus of aviation development.

 Charles Broadwick's "coatpack" parachute caught the attention of businessman and aviation pioneer Glenn Martin.
 In 1912 Tiny Broadwick became the first woman to jump from an airplane, piloted by Martin.
 Charles Broadwick allowed Martin to claim credit for developing the coatpack.
 Martin even filed a patent.
 Broadwick later clearly stated the packed parachute was his invention and described Martin taking credit as "simply an advertising matter."
 Tiny Broadwick also confirmed that Charles Broadwick was the inventor.

 With the start of World War I, Broadwick saw great potential for his coatpack parachute, or "life preserver of the air."
 In 1914 and 1915, the Broadwicks demonstrated the coatpack to Congressmen, the United States Army, and pilots.
 The Army purchased two packs for testing, but did not evaluate them during the war.
 Until very late in the war, the Allied military was reluctant to provide pilots with parachutes.
 While this was due to many reasons, one factor was that the parachute technology of the time was immature.
-For instance, using a static line connected to the plane to deploy the parachute, as was done with Charles Broadwick's coatpack, was not effective in some circumstances.
+For instance, using a static line connected to the plane to deploy the parachute, as was done with Charles Broadwick's coatpack, was not effective under some circumstances.
 Broadwick continued to work on new approaches for saving people.
 For example, in 1916 Broadwick experimented with people exiting planes through a trap seat.

-Shortly after the war, there was an effort to combine the best aspects of then current parachute designs.
+Shortly after the war, there was an effort to combine the best aspects of the parachute designs.
 The resulting parachute, the Airplane Parachute Type-A, incorporated Charles Broadwick's coatpack, a ripcord that allowed a pilot to manually deploy the parachute instead of depending on a static line connected to a plane, and a small pilot chute that pulled the parachute from its pack.
 The Airplane Parachute Type-A was widely used and saved a number of people, including a young Charles Lindbergh.